HaukeBartsch/data-transfer-station/trigger/README.md

 ### Docker

 You can create a docker container with the trigger.
 This will work fine for simple commands.
 But because the command is running inside your container you also need to install your program in Dockerfile.

-If you don't want to do this step, use the above version outside of a container.
+It is strongly suggested that you use the above systemd service command directly instead of a conterized version.

 Build the container: